yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

  “*Gradually I learned to be indifferent to myself and my deficiencies; I came to center my attention increasingly upon external objects: the state of the world, various branches of knowledge, individuals for whom I felt affection*.”

+I have to admit sometimes nothing helps.
+But I think it's probably okay to acknowledge that and experience the feelings for a while.

 If you are in graduate school as well, may the forth be with you and hope we can all make it a fulfilling experience!